IamShubhamGupto/Splay-Tree-as-a-Container/README.md

 # Splay-Tree as a Container

 This project recreates the Map class of the Standard Template Library in C++ using the self-balancing tree data structure Splay Trees.
 The current version of the container is generic and should work with most datatypes.
-Apart from implementing a very familiar interface of that of STL::Map, we also compare the performance of SplayTree to STL::Map.
+Apart from implementing a very familiar interface of that of std::map, we also compare the performance of SplayTree to std::map.
 Most functionality has been added to the container however there is room for improvements and additional functions.

 ## How to Compile & Test
 <details>